fweiss/aosp-starter-vm/README.md

 # AOSP Starter VM
 Goal is to build Android Open Source in a VirtualBox VM.

+## VM

 Why use a VM?
 - to avoid bogging down the host OS with all the AOSP tools
 - to be able to reproduce an exact build environment

+### ubuntu/trusty64
+The nice thing about this is that it's got one root partition which uses all the available RAM.

+The downside is it's got no swap, so an OOM Java Heap was encountered even with 8192 MB VM.

 https://source.android.com/setup/start